Year-End Fundraising

 As Giving Tuesday continues to grow in revenue year after year, the natural temptation is to give it more time and attention in our year-end communications.

-Shockingly, some fundraisers spend more time planning for Giving Tuesday than for December 31st.
+And our research shows that many fundraisers spend energy on their Giving Tuesday plans than on December 31st.
 So let’s dive deeper to see exactly how to prioritize these two major giving days.

 First, let’s look at how much revenue is at stake.